mhamroz/terraform-bootcamp/README.md

 - `terraform` version 1.5.X installed on your local machine [Terraform](https://developer.hashicorp.com/terraform/downloads)

-- Basic command-line skills: Docker is primarily a command-line tool, so you should be familiar with basic command-line skills to navigate and work with your system's terminal or command prompt.
+- Basic command-line skills: Terraform is primarily a command-line tool, so you should be familiar with basic command-line skills to navigate and work with your system's terminal or command prompt.

 Labs can also be done without installing anything on local machine using https://dcloud.cisco.com and `Cisco Catalyst 9000 IOS XE Programmability & Automation Lab v1`.